snop0001/SDE-Restaurant-Program/README.md

 *   BooleanAdapter Interface, sets the method that needs to be implemented in each adapter (https://github.com/snop0001/SDE-Restaurant-Program/blob/main/src/com/hz/BooleanAdapter.java)
 *   OrderBooleanAdapter, sets the acceptable answers that will return true and, if not false.
 This will be used when an answer is accepted to the question of “what would you like to order”.
 This adapter checks if the user has chosen a food item that exists in the restaurant or not.
 It allows for a variety of answers.
 For example, if a customer wants a vegetarian pizza, both “vegetarian” and “vegetarian pizza” will be accepted as valid.
     (https://github.com/snop0001/SDE-Restaurant-Program/blob/main/src/com/hz/OrderBooleanAdapter.java)
 *   NoComplaintsBooleanAdapter, sets the acceptable answers a user may give to the program if he has no complaints about the food or the restaurant.
-The adapter will return true if there are no complaints (the answer matches one of the set options) or false if there were complaints (the answer dosent match the options set). (https://github.com/snop0001/SDE-Restaurant-Program/blob/main/src/com/hz/NoComplainsBooleanAdapter.java)
+The adapter will return true if there are no complaints (the answer matches one of the set options) or false if there were complaints (the answer doesn't match the options set). (https://github.com/snop0001/SDE-Restaurant-Program/blob/main/src/com/hz/NoComplainsBooleanAdapter.java)

 ![](https://33333.cdn.cke-cs.com/kSW7V9NHUXugvhoQeFaf/images/3fdf07fa0bad5f08c012b04851928697846b9568191d5ea6.png)